nmctl/lostworld-rewritten/README.md

 ## Coming eventually (maybe)
 - A plugin database with download links and file names for each plugin (to help with plugin management)

+## Updating
+To update the bot, simply run the update command.
+To check for updates, run the checkupdates command.

 ## Need Help?
 - Join our discord server: https://discord.gg/lostworld